SethNeumann/MRCS-SMC-08-Arduino-Relay/doc.md

 [this is an excellent reference on Model Railroad control and signaling and should be in the library of EVERY model railroader interested in electronics].

 The design of the SMC is modular where a single LM324 quad Op Amp/Comparator controls a pair of Tortii.
 I have implemented 8 circuits and provided an input connector compatible with the most common 8 channel Arduino Relay.
+I've also added a ULN2803 as an octal buffer so you can drive the 12V ops amps directly from your Arduino.
 In this way your code on the Arduino Relay Controller doesn't need to know whether the device is a Tortoise or an MPx, you simply use the appropriate board.